jharwell/sierra/docs/src/plugins/proc/pseudostats.rst

 no benefit to running :ref:`plugins/proc/statistics` over all experimental run data for an :term:`Experiment`, because ``--n-runs=1``.
 Thus, the statistical analysis via e.g., confidence intervals doesn't make sense.
-This plugin processes at the file level for each :term:`Experimental Run`.
-All :term:`Raw Output Data` files produced by each run are copied (or moved)from their original locations and written to the :ref:`concepts/run-time-tree` under ``statistics/``.
+This plugin processes at the file level for each :term:`Experimental Run`. **All** :term:`Raw Output Data` files produced by each run are copied (or moved)from their original locations and written to the :ref:`concepts/run-time-tree` under ``statistics/``.
 This is so it can be used with :ref:`plugins/prod/graphs`, which expects its outputs to be under that prefix.
+The contents of the ``graphs.yaml`` for the project is ignored, if the file exists; this may be changed in the future.

 ..
 NOTE:: This plugin is not intended for use with projects whose output is
           non-deterministic (i.e., contain randomness).
 That is, if you always